przemyslaw-rybarczyk/scheme/README.md

 ## Compilation
 To compile the interpreter, run `./compile.sh`.
+The `$CC` environment variable can be used to change used C compiler used. `gcc` is used by default.

 ### Flags
 - `GC_ALWAYS` makes the garbage collector activate on every allocation.
 Useful for debugging.